AACSB vs ACBSP Accreditation

 Accreditation consists of two types: institutional and specialized.
 Institutional accreditation usually pertains to an entire college or university, while specialized accreditation pertains to component schools, departments, or programs within such an institution.

-In the United States, external private, non-profit organizations evaluate educational institutions and certify that the schools comply with applicable standards by awarding accreditation status.
+In the United States, external private, non-profit organizations evaluate educational institutions and certify that business schools comply with applicable standards by awarding accreditation status.
 Several organizations worldwide award accreditation to business schools and programs, including the Association to Advance Collegiate Schools of Business (AACSB) and the Accreditation Council for Business Schools and Programs (ACBSP).

 Overview: The AACSB and the ACBSP

-Side by Side Comparison: AACSB and ACBSP
+Side-by-Side Comparison: AACSB and ACBSP

-Association to Advance Collegiate Schools of Business (AACSB) | Accreditation Council for Business Schools and Programs (ACBSP) | |
+| Association to Advance Collegiate Schools of Business (AACSB) | Accreditation Council for Business Schools and Programs (ACBSP) | |

-History | AACSB built its accreditation process around the goal of creating and supporting the next generation of business leaders.
+| History | AACSB built its accreditation process around the goal of creating and supporting the next generation of business leaders.
 This board provides quality assurance, business education intelligence, and professional development services to member institutions. | ACBSP was developed to accredit programs, including those offered at two-year institutions like community colleges with a teaching (rather than research) emphasis. |

-Year Founded | 1916 | 1988 |
+| Year Founded | 1916 | 1988 |

-Mission Statement | To foster engagement, accelerate innovation, and amplify impact in business education. | To foster engagement, accelerate innovation, and amplify impact in business education. |
+| Mission Statement | To foster engagement, accelerate innovation, and amplify impact in business education. | To promote continuous improvement and recognize excellence in business education. |

-Number of Host Nations | 90 countries | 50 countries |
+| Number of Host Nations | 70 countries | 60 countries |

-Types of Accreditation Awarded | Accredits both institutions and programs offering business and accounting degrees at the bachelor’s, master’s, and doctoral levels.
+| Types of Accreditation Awarded | Accredits both institutions and programs offering business and accounting degrees at the bachelor’s, master’s, and doctoral levels.
 AACSB does not accredit associate-level programs. | Only accredits business programs (not institutions) at the associate, bachelor’s, master’s, and doctoral levels. |

-Accreditation Costs to Institutions or Programs |
+| Accreditation Costs to Institutions or Programs |

 |

-Honor Societies | Beta Gamma Sigma Beta Alpha Psi (Accountancy) | Delta Mu Delta |
+| Honor Societies | Beta Gamma Sigma Beta Alpha Psi (Accountancy) |

 Does MBA Accreditation Matter?